 I should mention here that I love strong flavors.
 So the peanut sauce is heave on flavor.
 If you prefer a milder flavor, add an extra 1/4 cup of milk to the sauce and go light when pouring it on.
 You should taste the sauce before stirring it into the pasta.

-- Cook noodles and spinach in the same pot.
+- Cook noodles and spinach in the same pot, to pasta's package directions.

 - Cut up chicken and cook in a pan using olive oil and chicken broth.